Davey Hamilton

-David Jay "Davey" Hamilton (born June 13, 1962, in Nampa, Idaho) is a race car driver who competed in the Indy Racing League IndyCar Series and Stadium Super Trucks.
+David Jay Hamilton (born June 13, 1962, in Nampa, Idaho) is a race car driver who competed in the Indy Racing League IndyCar Series and Stadium Super Trucks.
 He has made 56 series starts and while never winning a race, finished second three times.
 He placed second in series points in the 1996–1997 season and again in 1998 season.

 Hamilton had been proficient in supermodified racing, as a frequent winner in various supermodified races, usually held in the northern areas of the United States.

+Early career

+Davey Hamilton's IndyCar career started in 1991.
+His father Ken traded the Eagle Aircraft Flyer Special he attempted to qualify at the 1982 Indianapolis 500 for a rookie test with Hemelgarn Racing for Davey.

+Hamilton attempted to qualify for the Indy 500 in 1991, 1993 and 1995.
+He made his first IndyCar start at the 1996 Indy 200 at Walt Disney World, the first ever Indy Racing League race.

 Accident

 In 2001 at the Texas Motor Speedway, Jeret Schroeder lost an engine exiting turn 2.
 This caused him to lose control of his car and make contact with Davey Hamilton's machine.
 Hamilton's car slammed into the wall, nearly getting caught in the catch fence, and beginning to spin a number of times before coming to rest against the inside retaining wall.
 Also involved in the crash was Sarah Fisher.
 Hamilton suffered such severe injuries to his legs and feet, that doctors at one time believed that amputation would be the best option for him.

 After the crash, Hamilton took a retirement from driving, and underwent 23 operations to reconstruct his feet and legs.
 He began standing after five months of the crash, and spent a year requiring the use of a wheelchair.
 He did, however, desire to return to racing, and in 2005, started taking steps to return to the cockpit.

 In 2010, after retiring from the 2010 Indianapolis 500 on the first lap, Hamilton referenced his 2001 crash while commenting on his early exit from the 500 by saying, "It’s the second-worst day of my racing career...and everyone knows my worst one."